March 23 – April 17, 2022

 “totally unforgettable” –The New York Times Book Review

 “something of a miracle” –The New Yorker

-Why we chose this story: This modern feminist classic grabs your heart and doesn’t let go.
+Why we chose this story: This modern classic grabs your heart and doesn’t let go.
 With great economy of language, Rachel Ingalls infuses her cutting social satire with incredible depth of emotion—sadness, loneliness, joy, and love.
 This story of an everyday woman and the creature from the sea who cherishes her is simply magical.